What Low HRV Means

 Common Causes of Low HRV

-Temporary causes (HRV rebounds within days): - Poor sleep or sleep deprivation - Alcohol consumption (effects last 2-5 days) - Acute illness or infection - Intense training or overreaching - High stress day - Dehydration - Late or heavy meals
+Temporary causes (HRV rebounds within days): - Poor sleep or sleep deprivation - Alcohol consumption (effects can last 2-5 days) - Acute illness or infection - Intense training or overreaching - High stress day - Dehydration - Late or heavy meals

 Chronic causes (require longer-term intervention): - Chronic stress or burnout - Overtraining syndrome - Underlying health conditions - Poor cardiovascular fitness - Chronic inflammation - Sleep disorders - Anxiety or depression